GreenhouseCI/blog.greenhouseci.com/_posts/2014-05-05-ccmenu-support.md

 What's next?
 ------------
-We're still working hard on adding testing support for iOS projects so keep an eye out on our blog for updates.
+We're still working hard on adding testing support for iOS projects so keep an eye on our blog for updates.

 Do you use a 3rd party service that we don't support yet?
 If so then please [let us know](mailto:team@greenhouseci.com) and we'll do our best to make the integration as streamlined as possible!